 Monitoring work carried out for the adopted Waste Core Strategy looked at permitted capacity at such sites and when added to recent permissions gives an approximate total of 830,250 tonnes of capacity per annum.
-However, for 2013 the AWP survey has tried harder to focus on recycled and secondary elements and from 9 monitoring forms sent out to operators, figures from individual operators and from the Waste Data Interrogator, have produced a total of 575,388 tonnes of construction and demolition waste material recycled for 2013.
-This is an increase in the total figure for 2012 which had a figure of 524,184.
-Recent permissions at Griff IV Quarry (a former hard rock quarry), Griff Clara and at the former Middleton Hall Quarry have added
+However, for 2012 the AWP survey has tried harder to focus on recycled and secondary elements and from 10 monitoring forms sent out to operators there have been a full set of returns sent back, which have produced a reported total of 524,148 tonnes of construction and demolition waste material recycled for 2012.
+Recent permissions at Griff IV Quarry (a former hard rock quarry), Griff Clara and at the former Middleton Hall Quarry have added 100,000 tonnes of capacity since the start of 2012.
+In addition a recent permission at Dunton Quarry (a former sand and gravel quarry) has secured the lifespan of the county's largest recycling site for a further 10 years.

-Fig. 8 below shows where the major materials recycling facilities are located in the county.
+Fig. 9 below shows where the major materials recycling facilities are located in the county.